 - Eligible Title V Self-Governance recognized Indian T/TOs submitting a new application or a competing continuation application will be considered Priority IV.

-Indian tribes and tribal organizations are eligible to apply.
+Tribes and Tribal organizations are eligible to apply.

 Award range: $50,000 - $150,000